 During an osteotomy or traditional bunion surgery, the surgeon cuts and shifts the top part of the bone over, treating the bunion symptoms or bump.
 But with the unstable joint still at its foundation, the root cause of the bunion deformity is not addressed and, as a result, is prone to return.
 Foot and ankle experts estimate that for 87 percent of people with bunions, two-dimensional traditional bunion surgery fails to get to the true source of the problem.

-For patient who are dealing with bunions, our podiatrists are taking on the three-dimensional problem by perform a revolutionary new type of bunion surgery called Lapiplasty®.
+For patients who are dealing with bunions, our podiatrists are taking on the three-dimensional problem by perform a revolutionary new type of bunion surgery called Lapiplasty®.

 The new procedure transforms the treatment of painful bunions by correcting the root cause of the problem — a misaligned metatarsal bone–while dramatically shortening the time patients have to wait to bear weight on the affected foot.
 Using advanced instrumentation, the entire metatarsal bone is corrected in all three dimensions, restoring it to its proper alignment while naturally removing the bump and straightening the toe.
 The unstable joint is then fused with titanium plates, which permanently secures the correction in place.